Opinionated I am! But it is personal to me.

 I know from my personal life that this purpose statement is true.
 And I’ve seen this purpose statement become true in many grown teens’ lives.
 I know this to be true.

-So now I have created this Brave Dating Coach space (starting Year 3) to share my opinions I know from deep in my soul and from years of firsthand experiences that are true.
+So now I have created this Brave Dating space to share my opinions I know from deep in my soul and from years of firsthand experiences that are true.
 I desire so much for my grown teens to find these kinds of love for a lifetime marriages.
 I desire for you, reader, to have the same.
 So much so I won’t stop sharing my opinions.
-I think this may be the heartbeat of my ministry heart as I continue on in youth ministry (starting Year 37 in October).
+I think this may be the heartbeat of my ministry heart as I continue on in youth ministry.

 When I re-read this I noticed how many times I talked about having my heart broken or someone else having his/her heart broken.
 This is heart-breaking work that has the beginning of pain and grows into great joy.